~Whose Life Will Your Donation Transform Today?

 If you wish to make your gift to a specific program (such as food, clothing, shelter, utility, rent assistance, youth etc.)

 Please add: "for the specific purpose of program operations."

 The Salvation Army offers planned giving advisors who are professionals with many years of experience in estate and gift planning who care about your goals and plans.
 They will work with your attorney or accountant to explain the many gift opportunities available to you and the financial advantages of each.
 Contact The Salvation Army to learn how confidential, personal financial planning can help you achieve your goals while helping to sustain our life-changing mission.

-Please contact Rebecca Lesperance, Director of Development, at (920) 544-4987 or e-mail for more informaiton regarding the difference you can make with your donation.
+Please contact Rebecca Fairman, Director of Development, at (920) 544-4987 or e-mail for more information regarding the difference you can make with your donation.

 ||THE SALVATION ARMY OF BROWN COUNTY MISSION

 The Salvation Army of Brown County, Local Mission Statement:

 The Salvation Army, part of the universal Christian church, fosters an environment that improves self-sufficiency, promotes self-discovery and provides hope.

 We promote the well-being of all who come to us, including those who are unable to meet their basic needs or be self-sufficient.
 We coordinate a comprehensive array of services to meet human needs as our resources allow.

 It is our commitment to direct those in need to the most appropriate program or service available, whether offered by The Salvation Army or another agency or provider.